NGF TOP 100 BUSINESSES IN GOLF

 Yamaha Golf Car

-Mike Chranowski, President of Yamaha Manufacturing Corporation of America (YMMC)
+Mike Chrzanowski – President, Yamaha Motor Manufacturing Corporation of America (YMMC)

-Yamaha is prolific within golf and has also been a noteworthy innovator in the golf car space over the years, as the first to develop electronic fuel injection technology (improving gas mileage and leaving a small carbon footprint); the first to feature a fully independent four-wheel suspension (for a smoother ride); and the first to introduce a gas-powered car that’s almost as quiet as an electric.
+Yamaha is prolific within golf and has been a noteworthy innovator in the golf car space over the years, as the first company to develop electronic fuel injection technology (thereby improving gas mileage and leaving a small carbon footprint); the first to feature a fully independent four-wheel suspension (for a smoother ride); and the first to introduce a gas-powered car that’s almost as quiet as an electric car.

-Yamaha Golf Car is a segment of Yamaha Motors, which is known for its expertise with musical instruments and motorcycles while also creating machines that range from ATV’s and WaveRunners to unmanned helicopters and industrial robots.
+Yamaha Golf Car is a segment of Yamaha Motors, which is known for its expertise with musical instruments and motorcycles, as well as for developing machines that range from ATVs and WaveRunners, to unmanned helicopters and industrial robots.

-In the past seven years, Yamaha says more than 2,164 courses have added its cars to their fleet.
-Yahama is firmly among the top four golf cart companies that make up a total share of about 70 percent of the overall market.
-While golf facilities remain the largest consumer for golf cars, their use extends beyond the course, to hotels, airports and other industries.
+Throughout the past decade, more than 2,000 courses have added its cars to Yamaha’s fleet.
+In fact, Yamaha is firmly among the top four golf cart companies that comprise a total share of roughly 70 percent of the overall market.
+While golf facilities remain the largest consumer for golf cars, their use extends beyond the course – to hotels, airports, and other industries.

-Other advances over the years included the first 48-volt electric golf car in 1996, the first production line-built 4-passenger vehicle in 2000, and electronic fuel injection in 2012.
-Yamaha in 2015 introduced Yamatrack, a comprehensive cloud based GPS solution that allowed facilities to manage entire fleet operations remotely.
-The following year the company unveiled the QuieTech EFI, a gas golf car that’s almost as quiet as an electric but provides the profitability and performance of a gas car.
+Other advances over the years included the first 48-volt electric golf car in 1996; the first production line-built, 4-passenger vehicle in 2000; and electronic fuel injection in 2012.
+In addition, Yamaha introduced YamaTrack – a comprehensive cloud-based GPS solution that allowed facilities to manage entire fleet operations remotely – in 2015.
+The following year, the company unveiled the Drive2 QuieTech EFI, a gas golf car that’s almost as quiet as an electric, but also provides the profitability and performance of a gas car.

-Yamaha has established itself as a leading brand in the golf car market behind its consistent innovation, trusted performance and a focus on luxury and comfort.
+Yamaha has established itself as a leading brand in the golf car market, due to its consistent innovation, trusted performance, and focus on luxury and comfort.

-Through the years, Yamaha has also built a strong team of partners which includes multiple PGA sections, the Golf Course Superintendents Association of America, the Club Manager Association of America, The First Tee, and LPGA USGA Girls Golf.
+Throughout the years, Yamaha has also built a strong team of partners, including multiple PGA sections, the Golf Course Superintendents Association of America, the Club Manager Association of America, The First Tee, and LPGA-USGA Girls Golf.